aidotse/decaihealth/mnist_test_guide.md

 ## Joint test

 9. The final step is to start one client from each organization.
-This is done exactly as in step 8, with some coordination.
+This is done exactly as in __step 8__, with some coordination.